 • Common Warehouse Metadata (CWM): Specifies the interchange of meta-data among data warehousing, BI, KM, and portal technologies.

-• Information Management Metamodel (IMM): The next iteration of CWM, now under OMG direction and development attempts to bridge the gap between Object Oriented tech, data, and XML while incorporating CWM.
+• Information Management Metamodel (IMM): The next iteration of CWM, now under OMG’s direction and development attempts to bridge the gap between object-oriented tech, data, and XML while incorporating CWM.

 • MDC Open Information Model (OIM): A vendor-neutral and technology-independent specification of core metadata types found in operational, data warehousing, and knowledge management environments.